Jaypeeeee6/finance-system/README_RBAC.md

 This document describes who can view what, who can approve/reject, and how a payment request moves through the workflow.
 Keep this as the single reference for permissions and process.

 ### Statuses Used in the System
-- **Pending Manager Approval**: Newly submitted; waiting for the requestor’s department manager.
+- **Pending Manager Approval**: Newly submitted; waiting for the requestor's department manager.
 - **Pending Finance Approval**: Approved by department manager; waiting for Finance.
 - **Rejected by Manager**: Rejected by the department manager during initial review.
+- **Rejected by Finance**: Rejected by Finance during review.
 - **Proof Pending**: Approved by Finance and awaiting payment proof upload.
 - **Proof Sent**: Proof uploaded/sent; pending any final checks or reconciliation.
+- **Proof Rejected**: Proof was rejected by Finance; requestor must resubmit proof.
 - **Recurring**: Recurring payment schedule item.
 - **Completed**: Fully processed and finalized.